webprogramming260/simon-react/README.md

 For this project we will use [React](https://reactjs.org/) framework and the associated `create-react-app` package to convert Simon into a React based application.

-# Converting to Simon React
+# Steps to convert Simon to React

 The following section discusses the general steps necessary to convert the Simon application from a simple HTML/CSS/JavaScript application to a React application.
 You will need to take similar steps for your start up project and so it is important to understand what is happening at each step conversion process.
+Here are the major steps involved in the conversion.
+Many of these steps are detailed below.

-1. Run `npx create-react-app simon-react`
+1. Run `npx create-react-app simon-react`.
+This will create a new directory that we will use to do our conversion.
+When we have it all working right we will move the result into our Simon repository directory.
 1. Uninstall the unnecessary node modules that create-react-app adds (e.g. stats, test)
 1. Delete the unnecessary create-react-app files (e.g. images)
 1. Rename `js` JSX files have `jsx` extension
 1. Replace the `favicon.ico` with the Simon version
 1. Update `manifest.json` to represent Simon
-1. Copy over the service code
+1. Copy over the service code from the Simon repository into a `service` directory
-1. Set up the server node configuration
+1. Initialize node in the service directory by running `npm init` and `npm install express mongodb`
 1. Set up the application to use port 3001 and look for the service on port 3000 when in development
 1. Move application header and footer into the `app.jsx`
 1. Create the component files `login.jsx`, `play.jsx`, `scores.jsx`, and `about.jsx`.